uploadcare/next.js/docs/basic-features/image-optimization.md

 Relative images, statically served by Next.js, are not supported.

+By default, loader uses `smart` quality.
+You can override it using `quality` property for Image component.
+Integer quality values are mapped onto Uploadcare ones.
+All available quality transformations described [here](https://uploadcare.com/docs/transformations/compression/#operation-quality).

 ## Caching

 The following describes the caching algorithm for the default [loader](#loader).
 For all other loaders, please refer to your cloud provider's documentation.